-A transvaginal ultrasound scan is one of the most common ultrasound examination, regularly used to identify any pathology related to the female reproductive system.
-You have probably visited your doctor who has requested a pelvic ultrasound.
+A transvaginal ultrasound scan is one of the most common ultrasound examinations, regularly used to identify any pathology related to the female reproductive system.
+You have probably visited your doctor, who has requested a pelvic ultrasound.
 What can you expect?

 - Family history of ovarian cancer or some other risk for ovarian cancers, such as BRCA mutations.